 Summarily, these barriers typically include food, housing insecurity, unemployment and the lack of safety resulting from exposure to maladaptive situations resulting in family instability.
 These real life, real-time circumstances fuel the under achievement of low income students and also continue to perplex urban educational systems and their practitioners on how best to intervene.

 To assist in arresting these dynamics, CCFA also wants to give you the opportunity, to contribute to our varied program components.

-Click the above 'Donate Now' button (Coming Soon!) to make a secure online donation - the quickest way to partner with CCFA!
-You can also send your donation by mail to Center for Child and Family Achievement, PO Box 220, Trenton, NJ 08620
+Click the above 'Donate' button to make a secure online donation - the quickest way to partner with CCFA!
+You can also send your donation by mail to:

 We have an immediate need for donations to the following program components:

 The homework clinic is in need of materials and supplies to support student learning, homework completion and parental integration within the home.
 This component is strongly reinforced through familial access to the proper supplies without undue financial burden.
 These supplies include composition books, pencils, pens, book bags, pocket folders, 1" binders, glue sticks, stickers for preschool children and other like materials.
 A $75 donation to the CCFA Homework Clinic will underwrite the cost of one quarter of supplies for 10 families enrolled in the program to remain on site or, as needed, will follow the child home.